 - Caption and Name.
-Use these properties to specify a dialog's caption and name.
-The dialog's name is used for reference, as described below.
+Use these properties to specify the dialog’s caption and name.

-- OkButtonText, OkButtonVisible, CancelButtonText, and CancelButtonVisible.
+- OkButtonText, OkButtonVisible, CancelButtonText and CancelButtonVisible.
 These options allow you to specify the visibility and caption of two standard dialog buttons.
-By default, these buttons are labeled "OK" and "Cancel".
+By default, these buttons are labeled "Ok" and "Cancel".
 You can customize default button captions as necessary.
-In this demo, the Ok button's caption is changed to reflect the dialog's functionality.
+In this demo, the Ok button's caption is modified to reflect the dialog's functionality.

-In this demo, you can click the Insert Template button to invoke the corresponding custom dialog.
-In the dialog, select an appropriate template and click the Insert button (or simply double click a template) to insert it into the editor.
-You may switch off the dialog's "Overwrite content" option, to preserve the current content when inserting templates.
+In this demo, you can click the Insert Template button to invoke the custom dialog.
+Within the dialog, select the desired template and click the Insert button (or simply double click the template) to insert it into the editor.
+You may de-activate the dialog's "Overwrite content" option in order to preserve current content when inserting templates.

 The MVC HTML Editor offers events that allow you to respond to end-user actions within custom dialogs and dialog button clicks on the client side.
 Events include: